TStupariu/vboard-thesis/Licenta.md

 The mapping between the controller actions and the HTTP requests is done using a routing module that redirects every inbound request to its corresponding controller method.
 This application uses a combination of GET and POST requests in order to handle all CRUD (Create-Read-Update-Delete) operations.

+[Devise Authentication Setup]: https://medium.com/@mazik.wyry/rails-5-api-jwt-setup-in-minutes-using-devise-71670fd4ed03	"Authentication setup"

 Authentication is another point being handled by the server.
-The application uses a gem called devise-jwt, allowing for easy authentication using JSON Web Tokens.
-This provides a really adaptable authentication scheme, being able to wokr on the web, mobile, desktop, and virtually any platform a client would be on.
-The passwords are hashed and salted when stored in the database, so that at no time the application knows the actual credentials of a user.
+The application uses a gem called devise-jwt allowing for easy authentication using JSON Web Tokens.
+This provides a really adaptable authentication scheme that is able to work on the web, mobile, desktop, and virtually any platform a client would be on.
+The passwords are hashed and salted when stored in the database so that at no time the application knows the actual credentials of a user.
 This module also allows for future expansion, supporting social media authentication using Google, Facebook or other providers.

+[JSON Rendering]: https://jbuilder.readthedocs.io/en/latest/	"JSON with JBuilder"

 The transfer of data from the server is done through views which contain JSON strings.
 These strings are rendered using a gem called Jbuilder.
-Jbuilder gives a user a simple DSL for declaring JSON structures, coming in handy especially in places where you are working with big and complicated data structures.
+This extension gives a user a simple DSL for declaring JSON structures, coming in handy especially in places where you are working with big and complicated data structures.
 It can loop through your structure and create a dynamic model for transmitting the data.

 This being an API, it has to be able to support CORS (Cross-Origin Resource Sharing).
 Without it, a web app could not work in browsers like chrome, since the server and the client would not be on the same server.
-The gem rack-cors allows you to easily enable this functionality through header alteration, while also making it easy to restrict to certain domains.
+The gem rack-cors allows you to easily enable this functionality through header alteration while also making it easy to restrict to certain domains.